sheki/parse-blog/content/post/about_croatia.md

 The city of Split, was a Roman city and then a Venetian city.
 Unlike Zagreb it was never really a Austro-Hungarian city.
-The Roman emperor Diocletian, was the last of the generation on non christian Roman emperors.
+The Roman emperor Diocletian from Split, was the last of the generation on non christian Roman emperors.
 People still live in the old city.
 It was hair tickling to walk on streets built in the 3rd century.